 Released from prison, Stick meets up with a friend and joins him on a job delivering a bag.
 His friend gets killed in the setup.
 Stick gets away and is ready to forget all and see his daughter, but they won't forget.

-Ernest (Stick) Stickley returns from prison, and very soon he gets involved with his old friend in a drug-running deal that goes sour.
+Ernest 'Stick' Stickley returns from prison, and very soon he gets involved with his old friend in a drug-running deal that goes sour.
 Hired by a rich investor, he tries to walk the line, but trouble follows him throughout as he tries to collect a debt and make up for lost time with his daughter.
-Stick also finds a new flame with a lady financial wizard (Kyle) and gets set to enjoy a new life, but Chucky and Nestor, the two hoods that owe him the debt, have other plans for Stick.Written by
+Stick also finds a new flame with a financial wiz and gets set to enjoy a new life, but Chucky and Nestor, the two hoods who owe him the debt, have other plans for Stick.Written by

 9 of 12 people found this review helpful.

 Was this review helpful to you?

 | Report this